akhilniravath/LocApp/README.md

-# NearBee SDK for Android
+# LocUpd SDK for Android

 You will need an API key for the NearBee SDK service to work.